-i.
+j.
 Ballasting down

-If lightering is required to refloat, ballasting the ship may be recommended to ensure it remains hard aground.
+If lightering or jettisoning of cargo is required to refloat, ballasting the ship may be recommended to ensure it remains hard aground.
 This allows for the lightering to be completed with no chance that the ship will unexpectedly move and create an unsafe condition.
 In this case, after the lightering is completed and all associated equipment and personnel are cleared, the ship can be deballasted and refloated at the agreed most suitable time.

+k.
 Stability